eve-syrkin-wurtele/pyrpipe/README.md

 Read the docs [here](https://pyrpipe.readthedocs.io/en/latest/?badge=latest)

-#### Note: Due to change in API design, pyrpipe version 0.0.5 and above is not compatible with lower versions.
+#### Note: Due to changes in API design, pyrpipe version 0.0.5 and above is not compatible with lower versions.

-## What it does
+## What pyrpipe does
-Allows fast and easy development of bioinformatics pipelines in python by providing
+Allows fast and easy development of bioinformatics pipelines in python by providing:
-* a high level api to popular RNA-Seq processing tools -- downloading, trimming, alignment, quantificantion and assembly
+* high level APIs to popular RNA-Seq processing tools --for downloading, trimming, alignment, quantificantion and assembly
 * optimizes program parameters based on the data
 * a general framework to execute any linux command from python
 * comprehensive logging features to log all the commands, output and their return status